Employee Networks and Steering Groups

 The Disability Steering Group

-The Disabled Steering Group membership includes representation from professional services, academic colleagues, and the Students’ Union who are united in their aim to progress disability equality for staff and students.
+The Disability Steering Group membership includes representation from professional services, academic colleagues, and the Students’ Union who are united in their aim to progress disability equality for staff and students.

 - Assisting the University to achieve Disability Confident Level 2